 Creating a custom Reply Quick Step with boilerplate text is quite easy to do:

-- Alternatively, you can click the expand icon in the Ribbon to open the “Manage Quick Steps” dialog and find a “New” button.
+- Alternatively, you can click the expand icon in the Ribbon or the dropdown arrow of the Quick Step Gallery to open the “Manage Quick Steps” dialog and find a “New” button.
 From this list select: Custom

 - From the “Choose an Action” list, choose: Reply